eridon/KF5042_assignment/README.md

 # Vehicle Detection Model Project

 This repository contains the code for a vehicle detection model created using Matlab.
-The model uses a deep learning approach to identify vehicles in an image or video stream.
+The model uses a deep learning approach to identify vehicles in an image stream.

 # Contents